Mouad248/RGD/README.md

 ## Contributors

-This project was developed as part of a group academic project.
+This project was developed as part of a group academic project by:

- .
-Lamia Hajjou
+- Lamia Hajjou
- .
-Sara Karim
+- Sara Karim
- .
-Hajar Chaib
+- Hajar Chaib
- .
-Mouad EL Mardi.
+- Mouad El Mardi